Short Biography – Summer 2021

 Rebecca has been Artist in Residence at Presteigne Festival and appeared in the world première of Oliver Tarney’s St. Mark Passion at St. Endellion Festival.
 She enjoys a close partnership with the Norwegian Wind Ensemble, with whom she has recorded Handel’s Messiah, conducted by David Hill for Resonus Classics.
 Rebecca has also recorded a special commission by Judith Weir entitled Sleeping-Mat Ballad.
 She performs regularly for JAM on The Marsh Festival, most recently in virtual recital broadcast with pianist Anna Tilbrook.

-Rebecca will be appearing this season with Mid Wales Opera in a small scale concert series in Presteigne & Rhayader, for New Chamber Opera in Galuppi’s La Diavolessa, at The Cotswold Music Festival in Pergolesi’s Stabat Mater, directed by Steven Devine and at JAM on The Marsh Festival 2021 at St. Leonard’s, Hythe in Kent.
-Resonus Classics will be releasing a disc this summer on which Rebecca features in the world premiere recording of Hugh Wood Beginnings, conducted by George Vass, together with works by David Matthews & Martin Butler.
+Rebecca will be appearing this season with Mid Wales Opera in a small scale concert series in Presteigne, Rhayader and Narberth, for New Chamber Opera in Galuppi’s La Diavolessa, and at JAM on The Marsh Festival 2021 at St. Leonard’s, Hythe in Kent.
+Resonus Classics recently released a disc on which Rebecca features in the world premiere recording of Hugh Wood Beginnings, conducted by George Vass, together with works by David Matthews & Martin Butler.